 Mr. Kinsey received a B.A. in architecture from Arizona State University.
 Prior to taking office, he owned and operated a residential design/build firm for fifteen years.

-Ms. Mitchell serves as President of the South Valley Area Planning Commission.
-She is a leading member of the board of directors of: the California League of Conservation Voters, Pacoima Beautiful, Planned Parenthood Advocacy Project-LA and Los Angeles Business Council.
+Wendy Mitchell has always made public service a part of her life and the environment is one of her passions.
+She is on the board of directors of the California League of Conservation Voters, Pacoima Beautiful, Planned Parenthood Advocacy Project-LA and Los Angeles Business Council.

 Mary Shallenberger grew up on a dairy farm in northern Ohio.
 She graduated from Mount Holyoke College in Massachusetts with a B.S. in Biological Sciences and headed to California.

-Ms. Shallenberger has balanced her work on natural resource protection with volunteer work with non-profit organizations dedicated to reproductive health care for women, locally and around the world.
+Mary has balanced her work on natural resource protection with volunteer work with non-profit organizations dedicated to reproductive health care for women, locally and around the world.
 She served as the Chair of the Planned Parenthood Federation of America and of her local Planned Parenthood affiliate.
 She is currently on the Board of Directors of the Guttmacher Institute, the Planned Parenthood of Mar Monte, and the Pacific Institute for Women’s Health.
-Ms. Shallenberger is Senior Fellow of the American Leadership Forum.
+Mary is Senior Fellow of the American Leadership Forum and graduated.

-Mark received his B.A. from the University of Southern California, in Political Science and International Relations, and has completed graduate coursework at the University of California at San Diego in the area of Latin American Studies.
+Mark received his B.A. from the University of Southern California, with Honors, in Political Science and International Relations, and has completed graduate coursework at the University of California at San Diego in the area of Latin American Studies

 Jana Zimmer has been a California resident for almost fifty years, graduated from San Diego State, and was a doctoral candidate in French literature and linguistics at the University of California at Santa Barbara.